jenniferafelton/jenniferafelton.github.io/index.md

 >This is the final paper for the anthropology elective I took.
 By examining the factors that contribute to this gender gap, steps can be taken to minimize them and encourage more women to choose the computer science field. 	<br>

 - [Geologic Treasure at the End of the Rainbow](https://docs.google.com/document/d/1YBmk2dLzxUQRxbssDXbBetKHuiNFJ9vJGA-3pGm-EzA/edit?usp=sharing)<br>
-> My final Geology Paper, limited to two pages.
-I am especially proud of this paper since my Professor called it brilliant.
+> My final Geology Paper from Geologic Field Studies.
+The assignment was challenging because it was limited to two pages.

 ---